 We briefly review some basics of directed graphs.
-It seems these ideas are mostly well known and scattered throughout the literature, but we collect the main ideas here.
+It seems these ideas are mostly well-known and scattered throughout the literature, but we collect the main ideas here.

 For us a \defi{directed graph} (or \defi{digraph}) $G = (V(G), E(G))$ consists of a vertex set $V(G)$ and an edge set $E(G) \subset V(G) \times V(G)$.
-Hence our digraphs have at most one (directed edge) from any vertex to another, and may have loops.
+Hence our digraphs have at most one (directed edge) from any vertex to another, and may have \emph{loops} of the form $(v,v)$.
 Note that we do allow both $(v,w) \in E(G)$ and $(w,v) \in E(G)$.
 Unless otherwise specified the vertex set $V(G)$ will be finite.
-If $G$ is a directed graph we let $G^{ {o}}$ denote the subgraph of $G$ induced on the set of looped vertices.
-If $(v,w)$ is an edge in $G$ we will often write $v \sim w$ and say that `$v$ is adjacent to $w$' (note that the order of $v$ and $w$ matters here).
-If $G$ is a directed graph and $v \in V(G)$ we define the \defi{out-neighborhood} and \defi{in-neighborhood} of $v$ as
+If $G$ is a digraph, we let $G^{{o}}$ denote the subgraph of $G$ induced on the set of looped vertices.
+If $(v,w)$ is an edge in $G$, we will often write $v \sim w$ and say that `$v$ is adjacent to $w$' (note that the order of $v$ and $w$ matters here).
+If $G$ is a digraph and $v \in V(G)$, we define the \defi{out-neighborhood} and \defi{in-neighborhood} of $v$ as

-For any two directed graphs $G$ and $H$ a \defi{(directed) graph homomorphism} is a vertex set mapping $f: V(G) \rightarrow V(H)$ that preserves adjacency, so that if $(x,y) \in E(G)$ we have $(f(x), f(y)) \in E(H)$.
+For any two digraphs $G$ and $H$, a \defi{(directed) graph homomorphism} is a vertex set mapping $f: V(G) \rightarrow V(H)$ that preserves adjacency, so that if $(x,y) \in E(G)$ we have $(f(x), f(y)) \in E(H)$.
 We will sometimes refer to a digraph homomorphism as a digraph \emph{map}.
-We let $\Hom_0(G,H)$ denote the set of all directed graph homomorphisms from $G$ to $H$.
+We let $\Hom_0(G,H)$ denote the set of all digraph homomorphisms from $G$ to $H$.